 Once over the stile, follow the orange standards along the 4WD track.
 As you descend towards the Shotover River, take care to keep sight of the markers, as the track forks in many places!
 Eventually, you'll reach an old mining hut, on the bench above the river.
 From here, turn right, heading upstream and follow the markers on the obvious track.
 The single track here is spectacular, with great views of the Shotover River.
 Take care with your footing though, as there are several steep drop offs!

-After several Km's, the track heads away from the Shotover, and starts to climb, eventually reaching a gate on the left, where the marked route takes you down to the Skippers Canyon Road.
+After several Km's, the track heads away from the Shotover, and starts to climb, eventually turning left at a large DoC sign - follow this over a stile and the marked route takes you down to the Skippers Canyon Road.
 Take care not to miss this turn, as the more obvious track continues on through private land, straight ahead.
 Once back on the road, turn right and follow it back up to the Saddle.